haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 Again, here I am with nobody to trust.

-I wasn't able to find an option to trust all packages from nuget.org that have a valid author signature.
+I didn't find an option to trust all packages from nuget.org that have a valid author signature.
 As far as I can tell, you either trust a full repository, or you have to add every author you plan to trust.

 To go back to the default behavior of accepting all packages, replace `require` with `accept`.